akosnikhazy/Raspberry-Pico-Projects/README.md

 ## Stepper Motor reverse movement on button press
 ([stepper-motor-with-buttons.py](https://github.com/akosnikhazy/Raspberry-Pico-Projects/blob/main/stepper-motor-with-buttons.py))

-This script reverse the stepper motor's movement on any of the two button's press.
-The idea is the motor will have an arm that presses any of the two buttons while rotating this way it can not go more than 360° so the cables attached to the motor wont spool.
+This script reverses the stepper motor's movement on any of the two buttons press.
+The idea is the motor will have an arm that presses any of the two buttons while rotating this way it can not go more than 360° so the cables attached to the motor won't spool.